SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/vmware-opentelemetry.md

 <TabItem value="Linux">

-1. Copy the YAML file to `/etc/otelcol-sumo/conf.d/` folder in the VMWare instance which has access to vCenter or the vCenter itself.
+1. Copy the YAML file to the `/etc/otelcol-sumo/conf.d/` folder on the VMware instance that has access to vCenter or to vCenter itself.
 2. Restart the collector using:
    ```sh
    sudo systemctl restart otelcol-sumo